 Discussion: Planning for first chapter meeting in 2019

 Conversation: Meeting to be held during the first 2 weeks of May at Portage County Library.
 Food will be purchased and provided to attendees.
 Pizza/Subs – low waste food options with a Bring-Your-Own-Drink-Beverage note.
 Zoom technology could potentially be offered to members not in attendance.
 Paul will open with an introduction to Wild Ones and our chapter, summarizing the chapter’s changes and goals moving forward.
-A speaker from the Wisconsin Monarch Collaborative will give a halfhour presentation.
+A speaker from the Wisconsin Monarch Collaborative will give a half-hour presentation.
 Beginner butterfly garden plant sale information/plants to be available at meeting as well.
 Paul will review membership benefits at meeting and they will be publicized as well: registration fee for field trips will be waived for members, participation in fall seed exchange, garden site nominations, national WO website resources, Quarterly Wild ones Journal newsletter, reduced plant sale prices.

 Conclusion: See above